-Brown Environmental Leadership Lab: Alaska - Program Details
+Brown Environmental Leadership Lab: Alaska - Program Overview

 Since Alaska’s land mass is equivalent to 1/5 of the continental United States, students will be traveling to a few locations in order to begin experiencing the state’s cultural and ecological diversity.
 Our classrooms, too, will range from the big city of Anchorage to the remote woods that line Peterson Bay.
 We seek to appreciate the complexity of the issues we study.
 For example, after visiting oil and gas executives at their processing plants in Nikiski, we will also speak with citizens who remember the Exxon-Valdez oil spill in Prince William Sound.
 Every day, we will learn from a variety of voices including local elders, university faculty, sportfishermen, and each other.